iexcloud/docs/source/interacting-with-your-data/querying-data/querying-datasets.md

 Datasets that have a primary index and date index (it's included by default) leverage time series.
 The time series excels at retrieving records within specific time ranges.
 The `GET /data/...` endpoint supports these features.

-Here you'll get familiar with the query data endpoint and use time series parameters to get dataset records that match a time range.
+Here you'll get familiar with the `GET /data` endpoint and use time series parameters to get dataset records that match a time range.

 ## Understanding the GET /data/ Endpoint